 Step 5: Shortlisted applicants are invited for an interview.

-Step 6: Submit a deposit of £500 within 2 weeks of receiving an offer letter.
+Step 6: Submit a deposit of £500 (accepted in pounds only) within 2 weeks of receiving an offer letter.
 (This may change for those applying closer to the course date).

-Step 7: Submit the remaining £1000 at least 4 weeks before the course start date.
+Step 7: Submit the remaining £1000 (accepted in pounds only) at least 4 weeks before the course start date.

 During the course, you will cover the following areas.
 Each input session is designed in such a way that you will receive both the required theory and practical ideas to take with you into the classroom.